 November 21, 2016

-Urinary Incontinence or as it’s also known: Overactive Bladder, is often misperceived as ‘something that happens to older people’ — those 70, 80 years of age and above.
+Urinary Incontinence, also known as Overactive Bladder, is often misperceived as ‘something that happens to older people’ — those 70, 80 years of age and above.
 The fact is, OAB affects many much younger, reaching down to adults – men and women, in their late 40s and 50s.
 According to The National Association for Continence, only 1 in 8 Americans with bladder control issues have been diagnosed.
 Seeking a urinary tract specialist is paramount and can mean the difference between controlling the condition or not.
-Join a urogynecologist and incontinence patient as they share professional and personal insights about this most personal of conditions.
+Join a urogynecologist and incontinence patient as they share professional and personal insights about this condition.
 Learn more about overactive bladder, and why the embarrassment and stigma of losing bladder control, prevents many from taking decisive action.

 Chef Stuart O’Keeffe is back to create delicious homemade salad dressings in mason jars with a special ingredient: Star extra virgin olive oil and vinegar.

 Today on The Balancing Act, we start out with a new social network available exclusively to college students. ePEERS is a safe, supportive social forum for college students.
 Find out why this new platform is helping students from around the country connect peer-to-peer. ePEERS is a great resource for incoming freshmen—and any college student who […]